< Back to Blog

 1. Document Everything

-Create written policies covering:
+Create written screening policies covering:

-• Minimum income requirements
+• Minimum income requirements and credit score thresholds

-• Acceptable rental history
+• Acceptable rental history criteria

-• Criminal background considerations
+• Criminal background considerations and look-back periods

 • Reference requirements